 As this sculpture is handmade the bronze colour may vary.

 The beautiful bronze Baby Orangutan sculpture is a casting of an original sculpture.
 It is hand cast by a British foundry or resin caster and is accompanied by a certificate of authenticity.
 This is an original foundry or resin casting of the sculptor’s work that she has personally approved.

 This casting is a perfect recreation of the original sculpture and bears the artist’s signature and its own unique edition number.

-The intention behind the ‘Please’ Baby orangutan sculpture
+The inspiration behind the sculpture

 I created this sculpture to raise awareness and money for the Orangutan Appeal.
 I’ve been performing commissions for many years, and occasionally I have an opportunity to sculpt something entirely for myself.
 I want my work to support love and care of animals of every type.
 I have huge respect for fellow artists using their work to raise the profile of charitable causes, and while my focus has been towards dogs and cats charities, I wanted to sculpt a piece that supported an endangered species that needs our help.

 The Orangutan Appeal strives to protect remaining wild populations of orangutans by providing support and funding for projects across Malaysian and Indonesian Borneo.
 In this case, I researched lots of source material, working from lots of photographs of orangutans in a variety of poses and modelling it in clay.
 I very much hope that one day I’ll be able to travel and visit these wonderful animals in the wild.

 I wanted to model a baby, to capture the attention of the viewer with something appealing and life-sized.
 Orangutan babies are very similar to human ones and I hoped the pose, reaching out its hand would help the little orangutan create a sympathetic connection with its viewer